ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Secure RTP (SRTP) is a profile for RTP that provides confidentiality, message authentication, and replay protection for RTP data packets and RTP control protocol (RTCP) packets {{?RFC3711}}.
+SRTP can use different handshake protocols, such as DTLS in DTLS-SRTP {{?RFC5764}}.

 ### ZRTP for Media Path Key Agreement